So & # 39; ton 1 – 2 Burnley

 In fact, the first rescue of the game that Pope had to do was at the time of discount when Pierre-Emile Hojbjerg pulled a goalkeeper block from a narrow angle.

-After leaving the relegation zone in the middle of the table, Southampton has returned to its former customs.
+After leaving the relegation zone in the middle of the table, Southampton has returned to his old ways, while Burnley has risen to tenth place.

 Opta statistics